Liptom328/discord-selfbot-massdm/README.md

 # Usage:

+1. Enter your **user token** in the [main.py](https://github.com/Liptom328/discord-selfbot-massdm/main.py) file.
-1. Run the selfbot
+2. Run the selfbot.
-2. Enter ID of the guild you want to massdm and channel ID that is in the server you want to massdm
+3. Enter ID of the guild you want to massdm and channel ID that is in the server you want to massdm.
-3. Type `higuy` on the channel you set.
+4. Type `higuy` on the channel you set.
-4. Wait for selfbot start working.
+5. Wait for selfbot start working.

 If you liked this repository, Please give a star ⭐️!